175M3H3RE/batch_chat_like_wa/README.md

 forcing it was never meant for security but rather for obsufcation.
 So that when<br> some one opens the chat server file they are not immediately privy to the chats.</br>

 A mechanism could be implemented for rotating / multiple / changing keys.
-A project called 'tokenism'<br>
-generates keys.
+A project <br>called 'tokenism' generates keys.
 Key is implemented in key.bat.
-First line in key.bat is only for reference.
-Keys can<br>
-be changed manually.
-Both users must have the same keys to communicate.
-Symbols can be incorporated in<br>
+First line in key.bat is only for reference.<br> Keys can be changed manually.
+Both users must have the same keys to communicate. <br>Symbols can be incorporated in keys.
-keys.
 Please avoid using the following:<b> |  & " ^ % ! (  ) = </b>

 If key.bat is deleted, encryption is ( automatically ) disabled.